RimaHinn/CapstoneIBMDataScience/README.md

 #### This repository contains files for the Applied Data Science Capstone of the IBM Professional Data Science Certification.

-In this Capstone, I followed Data Science methodologies involving data collection, data wrangling, exploratory data analysis, data visualization, model development, model evaluation, and result reporting.
+In this Capstone, I followed Data Science methodologies such as data collection, data wrangling, exploratory data analysis, data visualization, model development, model evaluation, and result reporting.

 My task is to predict if the first stage of the SpaceX Falcon 9 rocket will land successfully.
 SpaceX advertises Falcon 9 rocket launches on its website, with a cost of 62 million dollars while other provides cost is over  165 million dollars each.
 The reason for the  saving is because SpaceX can reuse the first stage.